 This scholarship is available for students of all class standings and fields.
 The national deadline is the first Tuesday in October for the Spring semester, and the first Tuesday in March for the Summer and Fall semesters.

 The Honor Society of Phi Kappa Phi

-Each year, Phi Kappa Phi offers 50 scholarships of $1000 to help support undergraduates as they seek knowledge and experience in their academic fields by studying abroad.
-UAA has a Phi Kappa Phi chapter, so all UAA students are eligible.
-Students need to have completed 30 credit hours with a cumulative GPA of at least 3.75.
+Each year, Phi Kappa Phi offers 50 Study Abroad Grants of $1000 to help support undergraduates as they seek knowledge and experience in their academic fields by studying abroad.
+Since UAA has a Phi Kappa Phi chapter, all UAA students are eligible.
+Students must have completed 30 credit hours with a cumulative GPA of at least 3.75.
 A student's study abroad plan should relate directly to their academic preparation, potential career choice, and commitment to the welfare of others.
-Students must also be returning to UAA after their study abroad experience.
-Check out the fact sheet or visit the website for more information.
+Students must also plan on returning to UAA after their study abroad experience.
+Check out the fact sheet or visit the Study Abroad Grant FAQ for more information.